August 31st

 Look before you leap, think before you act!
 If one thinks his actions through and applies his heart, he will not take a wrong step.

-Think your actions through and do not hesitate to execute anything that is purified through your thoughts.
+Think your actions through and do not hesitate to execute anything which is purified through your thoughts.

 pada vigrahaH: